V/Line H type carriage: From 1999

 As a result, rosters were often written with specific sets in mind; the VSH and FLH sets could be grouped into a fleet of five sets for the longer runs, and the FSH sets for the shorter runs.
 The SH sets were either run individually on the shortest runs, or in pairs on the longest.

 When the five-carriage sets were formed, the end BTH and BCH cars were recabled with higher-capacity wiring, to avoid any risk of overheating.
 However, the P Class locomotives were only able to supply power for four carriages' worth of air-conditioning and lighting and did not have sufficient power for acceleration of a five-carriage set, so those trains had to be hauled by N class engines, or A class engines with a PH power van attached.
 Additionally, because of the drawbar and inter-carriage doorway arrangements, BCH135 and BTH175 were reversed for coupling to Set #29.

 Later in this period, patronage spikes would require coupling an FSH with SH set, for a seven-car consist.
 These services became colloquially known as the "Poor Man's XPT", with a P class locomotive on each end of the consist, controlled by a single crew.
 No trials were performed with push/pull 2xFSH sets, because it was clear from P-FSH-SH-P sets that any such consist would have been too heavy for passenger train schedules, requiring a minimum power to weight ratio.
+(However, in later years, two P class locomotives would be used with eight total H type carriages in event traffic.)

 In 2004, carriage BIH187 was pulled from set FSH27, and stored at Newport Workshops.
 It was returned to the set about three months later.